ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### expiry

 Reports a time after which the key is not to be used.
 The device MAY enforce this policy based on its internal clock.

-### protection

-Indicates any additional key protection properties around use or modification of this key.
-These are generalized properties and will not apply the same way to all HSM vendors.
-Consult vendor documentation for the in-context meaning of these flags.

-TODO: define a bit-indexed byte array

-BIT MASK / Boolean Array {DualControl (0), CardControl (1), PasswordControl (2), ...}

-We may need to say that the first X are reserved for use by future RFCs that update this specification, and beyond that is private use.

 ## Transaction Entity